TwoRingSoft/Pippin/README.md

 Files under Pippin/Tests/ are declared in Pippin's `test_spec`, and likewise for PippinTesting.
 These are brought into the Pippin Xcode project to run as unit tests using the Podfile's `testspecs` declaration.

-Also runs an integration smoke test, which generates an Xcode project for each subspec, in each of Swift and Objective-C, to try building after `pod install` with the appropriate subspec written into its Podfile.
+Also runs an integration smoke test, which generates an Xcode project for each spec and subspec, in each of Swift and Objective-C, to try building after `pod install`.
 Each project is deposited under `PippinTests/SmokeTests`. `PippinTests/` also contains the template project source code in `ObjcApp/` and `SwiftApp/`, plus the template Podfile.

-# Thanks
+# Thanks!

 If this project helped you, please consider <a href="https://www.paypal.me/armcknight">leaving a tip</a> 🤗